Santiago travel guide

 Location: The airport is situated nine miles (15km) northwest of Santiago.

-Time: Local time is GMT -3 (GMT -4 from spring to autumn).
+Time: Local time is GMT -3 (GMT -4 from autumn through winter).

 Getting to the city: Several bus services leave regularly for the city centre.
 Official airport taxis are also available from outside international and domestic arrivals.